 - a.
 The disqualifications for directors mentioned in Subsec.
 4143N.1 shall likewise apply to officers, except those stated in Item "b(2)". - b.
+The spouses or relatives within the second degree of consanguinity or affinity are prohibited from holding officership positions across the following functional categories within an NBFI:

+- 1. Decision making and senior management function, e.g., chairman, president, chief executive officer (CEO), chief operating officer (COO), general manager, and chief financial officer (CFO) other than the treasurer or controller; - 2.
+Treasury function, e.g., Treasurer and Vice President Treasury; - 3.
+Recordkeeping and financial reporting functions, e.g., controller and chief accountant; - 4.
+Safekeeping of assets, e.g., chief cashier; - 5.
+Risk management function, e.g., chief risk officer; - 6.
+Compliance function, e.g., compliance officer; and - 7.
+Internal audit function, e.g., internal auditor.

-Except as may be authorized by the Monetary Board or the Governor, the spouse or a relative within the second degree of consanguinity or affinity of any person holding the position of chairman, president, executive vice president or any position of equivalent rank, general manager, treasurer, chief cashier or chief accountant is disqualified from holding or being elected or appointed to any of said positions in the same NBFI; and the spouse or relative within the second degree of consanguinity or affinity of any person holding the position of manager, cashier, or accountant of a branch or office of an NBFI is disqualified from holding or being appointed to any of said positions in the same branch or office.
+The spouse or relative within the second degree of consanguinity or affinity of any person holding the position of manager, cashier, or accountant of a branch or extension office of an NBFI or their respective equivalent positions is disqualified from holding or being appointed to any of said positions in the same branch or extension office.

+(As amended by Circular No. 699 dated 17 November 2010)